The canonical ideal and the deformation theory of curves with automorphisms: Relative Petri's theorem.

 Essential for the proof of lemma \ref{generators} was that the ring $R$ has a generic fibre.
 The deformation theory is concerned with deformations over local Artin algebras which do not have generic fibres.
-But by tensoring with $A$ in the middle sequence of eq. (\ref{gen-diagram}) we have the following commutative diagram: